 An Attribution Case Study

-Marketing Doctor was contracted to help a children’s protection and advocacy organization increase donations using Facebook, Snapchat, and Google Display.
+Marketing Doctor was contracted to help a government organization increase donations using Facebook, Snapchat, and Google Display.

 In order to maximize the client’s budget, our digital media team tagged the Donate Now button on the campaign landing page using Google Tag Manager (GTMs) and UTMs.
 Tracking and data analysis revealed which media platform prompted the most audience engagement.